google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-patterns/index.markdown

 A user accesses the drawer using a menu button at the top of the screen in the App Bar.

-- Include demo
-  - Left, Right and Drop Down

-### Tabs vs Navigation Drawer

-Some developers find they get higher rates of interaction when using tabs over navigation drawer, so if you can reduce your application's navigation to 5 key sections then this may be a preferable option over the Navigation Drawer.

 <a href="/web/essentials/resources/samples/the-essentials/multi-device-layouts/layout-patterns/navdrawer-sample2.html"><img class="g--third" src="images/navdrawer-alt-1.png"></a>
 <a href="/web/essentials/resources/samples/the-essentials/multi-device-layouts/layout-patterns/navdrawer-sample3.html"><img class="g--third" src="images/navdrawer-alt-2.png"></a>
 <a href="/web/essentials/resources/samples/the-essentials/multi-device-layouts/layout-patterns/navdrawer-sample4.html"><img class="g--third g--last" src="images/navdrawer-alt-3.png"></a>

+<div style="clear: both;"></div>

+### Tabs vs Navigation Drawer

+Some developers find they get higher rates of interaction when using tabs over a navigation drawer.
+So if you can reduce your application's navigation to 5 key sections then this may be a preferable option over the Navigation Drawer.

 <div style="clear: both;"></div>